andrevidela/dev-notes/docs/TASKS.md

     - [x] 6.5.2 Perform the suggested fixes from discord (11.11.2021)
       - NOTE: didn't work, missing module: TyTTP.Support.Promise
     - [ ] 6.5.2' Perform the suggested fixes from discord
-      NOTE: Updated info from package author, need to try again!
+      - NOTE: Updated info from package author, need to try again!
     - [ ] 6.5.3 see if we can interpret LogIO into the node JS server
-  - [ ] 6.6 Implement Free Dependent Para lenses
+  - [ ] 6.6 Implement servers as Dependent Para lenses
-    - NOTE: Maybe it's possible to re-implement DepParaLenses in terms of FreeDepParaLens
-    - NOTE: Maybe it's possible to write both depending on a given type algebra
-    - NOTE: This is necessary in order to recover how each lens is composed with each other for the DSL Without it we can't implement `Extend` nor `Prefix`
+    - [x] 6.6.1 implement server as a dependent lens rather than rely on the DSL (18.12.2021)
+    - [x] 6.6.2 Implement routing as products of extended lenses rather than rely on `Str` path components (21.01.2022)
+    - [x] 6.6.3 Fix an issue where the state could not be update because it depends on the input type of the request (01.01.2022)
+    - [x] 6.6.4 Fix issue with dependent lenses where `composition` would not terminate (03.01.2022)
+    - [ ] 6.6.5 Implement the missing dependent interfaces dependening on `server`, aka implement `instanceLens`
+    - [ ] 6.6.6 reimplement server as external choice of existing servers
+    - [ ] 6.6.7 (remove reliance on explicit instanciation of interfaces) (might be superseeded by 6.6.8)
+    - [ ] 6.6.8 Rewrite a DSL for dependent para lens and give it a `ServerInstance` implementation

 # 7 Data generic programming
   - [x] 7.1 implement in terms of CFTprogramming (10.11.2021)